 Big Five

 • Hunebeds are tombstones for mass graves.
-The dead would be buried with burial gifts such as jewellery, axes, spearheads, and ceramic pots and cups.
+The dead were buried with gifts such as jewellery, axes, spearheads and ceramic pots.

-• People used to think that the hunebeds were built by giants, so-called ‘huynen’, leading to the Dutch name for the hunebeds, ‘hunebedden’.
+• People used to think hunebeds were built by giants.

-• However, the hunebeds were built by the Funnelbeaker people, who were actually very short people, measuring 1.65 metres in height at most.
-As such, they could stand upright inside the hunebeds.
+• They were actually built by the Funnelbeaker people, who were very short (1.65 m).
+They could stand upright inside the hunebeds.

-• The boulders along the side of the hunebeds used to be hidden from view by sand and sods; the hunebeds used to look like elongated hills, with only the tops of the capstones in view.
+• The boulders along the side used to be hidden from view by sand and sods.
+Hunebeds used to look like elongated hills, with only the top of the capstones in view.